exakat/exakat/docs/Cases.rst

 :ref:`only-variable-passed-by-reference`, in functions/classes/class.Thread.php:243.

 This is sneaky bug : the assignation $status = 0 returns a value, and not a variable.
-This leads PHP to mistake the initialized 0 with the variable $status and faild.
+This leads PHP to mistake the initialized 0 with the variable $status and fails.
 It is not possible to initialize variable AND use them as argument.

 .. code-block:: php